 WHY IS IT NEEDED?
 To help close the “listening gap.”
 Many students with hearing loss can keep up with their class peers in K-2 but by grade 3 gaps in performance often begin to be evident.
 The gaps are not a surprise considering that a portion of all communication in the classroom is being missed, even when students are really expending their best effort and using great hearing technology.
 They need accommodations to improve their access to what the teacher is saying.
 Captioning can be a very effective accommodation to improve access for many students.
 Read: Classroom Captioning: Interact-AS is Making a Difference in Listening Comprehension

 HOW DOES IT WORK?
 Quickly, with 90-95% accuracy.
 The teacher wears a head-worn microphone.
 What the teacher says shows up as text as shown here.
 It will appear on the laptop or media device at the student’s desk (see computer requirements).
 The software applies probability algorithms at 3 levels for best accuracy: probably of the phoneme said, the phonemes that make up a word, and that the words fit into a sensible sentence.
 The center box shows the text as it flows into the system.
 The top box to contains the text of what was just said in a ‘chunked’ form to enhance comprehension.
 If the student is unsure about the context he can look at the bottom box that provides a few of the most recent sentences or phrases for greater context to aid understanding.
 It generates a transcript file so you can look back on a lesson, but the transcription can also be easily turned off.
 The size of the font can be made larger so it is easy and quick to read for individual students.
-Real classroom demo video

 How is Interact-AS different from other types of captioning or CART?
 Faster, cheaper, always available, immediate transcript, facilitates greater student independence.
 When transcribing what the teacher says has to be heard and then turned around and typed or transcribed through CART or a captioning system there may a delay for the teacher’s words to appear, especially if a remote system is used and/or if a person who is not highly trained/skilled is providing this service.
 Any delay of more than a couple of seconds is really too long for the student who uses speechreading to put the visual speech cues together with text to aid understanding.
 All too often the student either ends up mostly ignoring the captioning or only reading the captions and being left out of real time communication.
 No one needs to be hired or scheduled to caption and no internet connection is required.
 The school district owns the software and the computer making this a much less expensive and more convenient option for school districts.
-For the price of 10 hours of CART services (at $80/hour) the school district could purchase the software for one student.
+For the price of 10 hours of CART services (at $80/hour) the school district could purchase one permanent license of the software.

 What is the down side?
 Translation is not perfect.
 Perfect no – good, YES – with accuracy in the mid-to-high 90% range for native English speakers with clear speaking styles (articulates relatively clearly versus a more relaxed manner of speech).
 Punctuation may or may not be correct depending on how the software interprets the pauses of the speaker.